bottler/PythonMisc/README.md

 * oncampus: Should graphs be sent from a warwick computer to the screen or a file.

+* isotypes: find the isotypical component of a tensor (as a numpy array) corresponding to a given partition

 * shapes: function for printing the "shape" of something like a tuple of lists of numpy arrays

 * tinisMultiRun: script for parallelizing another script across the 4 GPUs you get on tinis